 Situated on a crossroads between Europe and Asia, those original Magyars absorbed waves of migrating ethnic groups.
 Who are the people of Budapest?
 Start with those first Magyar settlers, mix in Germans, Slavs, Jews, Gypsies, spice with a dash of Turkish paprika…and simmer for a few centuries in its famous thermal baths.
 Each group had an impact.
 All this ethnic piling on created a cultural goulash that is distinctly…Budapest.

-The last half of the 1800s was a boom time for Budapest — cafes were packed as was its opera house.
-The Hapsburgs agreed to a treaty making Hungary a junior partner in a vast realm they now called the Austro-Hungarian Empire.
+The last half of the 1800s was boom time for Budapest — its cafés were packed as was its opera house.
+The Habsburgs agreed to a treaty making Hungary a junior partner in a vast realm it now called the "Austro-Hungarian Empire."
 As Vienna's second fiddle, Budapest governed a huge chunk of Eastern Europe.
-The boom peaked with a flurry of construction preparing for a huge festival in 1896 — Hungary's 1,000th birthday.
+The boom peaked with a flurry of construction working up to a grant party in 1896 — it was Hungary's 1,000th birthday.